ArixElo/B250M-PRO-VH-macOS-EFI/README.md

 ## Usage guide:
 - Make macOS Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
-- After making it, simply download latest version of EFI, and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** or **iMac18,3** if you want to use dedicated GPU.
+- After making it, simply download latest version of EFI, and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** (iGPU and macOS Ventura or lower only) or **iMacPro1,1** (Dedicated GPU and macOS Sonoma or higher only)
 - P.S for Gaming K3 motherboard, pick the **slave-v2-z270** branch instead.
 - After that, simply drag your EFI folder to root of your macOS Installer USB drive.
 - Reboot to UEFI and set recommended settings that are under this.